Safe medication use in liver cirrhosis

 In the search field you can enter the drug of interest and click on it when it appears.
+The drug names are currently only available in Dutch.
 Drugs have been evaluated per drug class (if applicable), so you will also see the advice for other drugs in the same class.
 Not all drugs have been evaluated yet.
 If a drug has not been evaluated, you are not able to find it.

 How have the recommendations on this website been developed?